Buying Property in France

 Mortgages for French Property

-If you are taking a mortgage to buy your French property, things (initially at least) will be slightly more complex.
+If you are taking a mortgage when buying property in France, things (initially at least) will be slightly more complex.

 First of all, you will need to decide whether to take a Euro (French) or Sterling (UK) mortgage.
 Your choice will be limited by your circumstances – if you are remortgaging a UK property to release equity then you can organise this in the UK, but if you are taking out a French mortgage, you will likely be dealing with a French lender.